ChocolateApp/ChocolateInstaller/README.md

-# ChocolateInstallLinux
+# Chocolate Installer Linux

-The script to install Chocolate on Linux
+This repo is for the Chocolate installer for Linux